penelopechua/tutorial/README.md

 ```
 httpie is a cURL-like HTTP client with easy-to-read syntax.
 We will be using it for the purposes of this example.
 ### HTTP GET
 This command returns you the snippet list in the command line.
 Modifying the url (e.g. /snippets/2/) will allow you to gain information at the specified url.
-Furthermore, changing the extension (.api, .json etc.) allows you to control what format you receive the requested information.
+Furthermore, changing the extension (.api, .json etc.) allows you to control the format in which you receive the requested information.
 ```python
 http 127.0.0.1:8000/snippets.json #return in json http 127.0.0.1:8000/snippets.api #return in browsable api